aconz2/aconz2.github.io/_posts/2024-06-27-program-explorer-planning.md

 categories:
 ---

+Note: this has become more of a brain dump that I'm updating over time, so reader beware

 I've been cooking up some ideas for a project tentatively called Program Explorer which is like Compiler Explorer but for any container.
 Initially the containers would be of a similar text-in to text-out as for compilers, but we can imagine supporting arbitrary outputs like images in the future.
 The user edits some input file(s), chooses a container, and gets the output sent back to them in the browser.

 Many projects offer playgrounds for programming languages or other tools, PE (program explorer) would make it super easy to create new playgrounds.